-Food preservation has been a necessity for survival from the beginning of time and is a testimony to the ingenuity of people.
+Presevving and canning began with the need to put food by for times of scarcity.
+It is a testimony to the ingenuity of people.
 In ancient times many forms of natural preservation were used.
 Food could be frozen in areas where temperatures dropped below freezing for the winter months.
 In warm climates the sun and wind were used to dry food.
 To preserve food at above freezing temperatures, caves, root cellars, buried caches and the like were used.
 As various chemicals were discovered and chemical reactions were noticed, salt, smoke, oil or fat, and fermentation were added to the preservation repertoire.
 Later sugar, vinegar and alcohol were used as preservatives.

 In British Columbia, food preservation methods depended on the climatic zone.
 First Nations people were able to freeze (northern BC), some were able to wind-dry (Fraser Canyon and South Okanagan), some were able to smoke and dry food (along the Pacific coast), and so on.
 Often they shared their methods with the settlers.
 For example, Ethel R. Wright in the British Columbia Women’s Institutes Centennial Cookbook (1958) describes how pioneer women watched First Nations women and “learned to smoke and dry fish and meat, by placing it on willow racks above a fire..[and how] to dry berries” (p.
 57).

 Before commercialization of food preservation, people spent a lot of time storing up food for winter.
 According to Barss and Kerr (1979):

 On the homestead our year had five seasons.
 The fifth season was the time for canning, drying, pickling, and preserving the food supply for the winter.